szymonklimek/langsapp/README.md

 - make it easy to follow for others and myself in the future

 ## Project structure

+Project is planned to consist of following main components:
+1. Mobile applications for Android and iOS systems
+2. Service applications exposing API managing social features of the project
+3. API layer defining communication contract between apps
+4. Infrastructure scripts, definitions and descriptions for managing additional resources such as object storages, databases, observability tools etc.
+5. Automation tasks helpful in managing the project

 ### Client application (iOS/Android)